mxomasuku/blog_portfolio/content/blog/solutions-architecture-notes.md

 ---

-### 3. **Technical Architecture** – _The Tools and Tech_
+### 3. Technical Architecture – The Tools and Tech

 This is the **paintbrush level**—tools, APIs, cloud services, frameworks.
 But it must always reflect the logic of the two layers above.

-> _At this point, we’re analyzing efficiency: affordability, scalability, manageability, and reusability._
+> _At this point, we're analyzing efficiency: affordability, scalability, manageability, and reusability._

-And I’d add: **Adjust to the business’s capabilities**.
+And I'd add: **Adjust to the business's capabilities**.

 ---

-## 🧠 Case Study: Airbnb
+## Case Study: Airbnb

-I particularly liked this article on how [Airbnb’s architecture evolved](https://blog.bytebytego.com/p/a-brief-history-of-airbnbs-architecture).
-It’s a real-world example of why solution architects and devs must build **for the problem in front of them**, not for some idealized future.
+I particularly liked this article on how [Airbnb's architecture evolved](https://blog.bytebytego.com/p/a-brief-history-of-airbnbs-architecture).
+It's a real-world example of why solution architects and devs must build **for the problem in front of them**, not for some idealized future.

 - They started with a **monolith (Monorail)** – one DB, one codebase.
 - Over time, scale forced them to adopt a **Service-Oriented Architecture (SOA)** – with each service owning its own DB and talking to others via APIs/events.

-> Lesson: Don’t try to build it perfectly.
+> Lesson: Don't try to build it perfectly.
 Build it **perfectly for your use-case**.

 ---